Flooding: Quick Reference Guide

 - Don't use flush toilets attached to septic tank that is covered with floodwaters.

 Mold growth can become a problem if wet materials are not thoroughly dried or discarded quickly.
 Mold can be a trigger for people with allergies or asthma.
-See our factsheet (PDF, 76KB, 4pg.) for information about mold and how to clean it up.
+See our factsheet, Indoor Air Quality-Information about Mold (PDF), for information about mold and how to clean it up.

 - Flooding: General Information